Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 *"Fuses, non-standard size and amperage.
 Origin: Geng Ai Territory, Planet Gao."*

-"Hmmm...tenuous, but it seems our spy has at least some contact with deathworlders...oh no. No, that’s a priority."
+"Hmmm... tenuous, but it seems our spy has at least some contact with deathworlders... oh no. No, that’s a priority."

 A Gaoian connection could be bad.
 A Gaoian connection could be *very bad indeed.*